vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 The models N95 and N97 are quite in the same performance range.
-The N150 is a newer model with more cores, threads and cpu to be even faster and can be worth it to spend a bit more money on even more performance.
+The N150 is a newer model with more cores, threads and cpu to be even faster and can be worth it to spend a bit more money on even higher performance.

 It's interesting to compare the prices they can fluctuate based on supply and demand, that's why I added the links to these comparable models.